-The story of why I wanted to become a naturopathic physician bears a simple message: I was hopelessly lost when it came to my own health and my own body.
-It took some remarkable people and divine intervention to make me realize that I didn’t have to be lost or hopeless; that I too could thrive like the people I saw and so envied when I was a young lady, nearly 300 pounds and racked with pain, depression, anxiety, and very little will to carry on.
+In the before-times, I was hopelessly lost when it came to my own health and body.
+It took some remarkable people and divine intervention to make me realize that I didn’t have to be lost or hopeless; that I too could thrive like the people I saw and so envied when I was 19 years old, nearly 300 pounds, and racked with pain, depression, anxiety, and very little will to carry on.

 In 2003, I discovered that through a change in nutrition (it was keto for me), I was finally able to shed most of my body fat, gain muscle, and feel good for once.
 I read and learned more.
 I lived with an autoimmune disease most of my life and every doc I saw was convinced that antidepressants were the cure or that they could guilt me into slimming down because CLEARLY it was just from overeating… right?
 Why did these things happen?

-When I found out the root cause for why my own health was failing, I adjusted the imbalance and my body did the rest.
-It healed itself.
+When I found out the root cause for why my own health was failing, I started to adjust the imbalance and my body responded.
+It began healing itself.
 I still have an autoimmune disease, but it no longer enslaves me the way it once did.
 And that is why I am so passionate about what I do.

-There’s hope for the person who can’t figure out why they can’t lose weight; the depressed, anxious person who can’t get it together; the athlete who wants to fight on but their body is telling them “no.” There’s a way to work with our bodies so they will serve us and we do have the tools to do that.
+There’s hope for the person who can’t figure out why they can’t lose weight; the depressed, anxious person who can’t get out of their own way; the athlete who wants to fight on but their body is telling them “no.” There’s a way to work with our bodies so they will serve us.
 I’m here to lead you to better health because I know what it’s like to be in pain and feel hopeless, yet rewrite my story.
 I know I couldn’t do it alone and you shouldn’t have to either.